Faccenda Foods: Acquisitions and consolidation

-The purchase of the loss-making Webbs Country Foods in December 2000 required the closure of the Lymington, Hampshire factory, with a loss of 500 jobs.
+The purchase of the loss-making Webbs Country Foods in December 2000 required the closure of the Lymington, England factory.
+There was a loss of 500 jobs.
 However, 850 jobs were saved across the remaining three production facilities.

-As part of a major consolidation, Faccenda closed the factory in Sutton Benger, Wiltshire in 2008, with the loss of 450 jobs, moving all production to the Brackley site in Northamptonshire.
+As part of a major consolidation, Faccenda closed the factory in Sutton Benger, England in 2008, with the loss of 450 jobs.
+All production was moved to Brackley.
 At the same time, £3 million was invested in the Brackley factory, and £2 million at its factories in Hortonwood (north Telford) and Dudley.

-In 2012 Faccenda bought Cranberry Foods, a turkey business in Scropton, Derbyshire.
+In 2012 Faccenda bought Cranberry Foods, a turkey business in Scropton.

 Court cases

-A case brought by Faccenda against a former sales manager, Faccenda Chicken v Fowler [1986], is a key legal case in confidentiality and trade secrets.
+A case brought by Faccenda against a former sales manager, Faccenda Chicken v.
+Fowler [1986], is a key legal case in confidentiality and trade secrets.
 In 2002, the company was fined £75,000 for polluting the River Avon from its Sutton Benger plant.
 It was also fined £14,000 after a 17-year-old worker lost his little finger and ring finger after he reached into a machine through a gap in the guarding mesh.
 In 2003, police arrested 20 Brazilians working illegally at the plant.
 The Environment Agency found in 2006 that the smell from the Brackley plant fell outside limits under the Pollution Prevention and Control regulations.

 In 2009, the company was fined £5000 under the Environmental Protection Act for incorrectly disposing of waste at Lyneham Farm, near Chippenham.
-The court heard that, in April 2008, a routine visit to the poultry unit by Environment Agency inspectors found that hazardous waste was being bought from other sites and incorrectly stored.
-A further inspection in October showed that the hazardous waste, including fluorescent light tubes, was still being stored, mixed with other waste and then taken to a waste transfer site.
-The Environment Agency prosecutor told the court: "The defendant company consistently failed to comply with the advice given to it by the Environment Agency and tried to dispose of hazardous waste, despite being warned on previous occasions about the illegal mixing, storing and transportation of hazardous wastes."
+The court heard that, in April 2008 a routine visit to the poultry unit by Environment Agency inspectors discovered that hazardous waste was being bought from other sites and incorrectly stored.
+A further inspection in October showed that hazardous waste including fluorescent light tubes, was still being stored, mixed with other waste, and then taken to a waste transfer site.
+The Environment Agency prosecutor told the court: "The defendant company consistently failed to comply with the advice given to it by the Environment Agency and tried to dispose of hazardous waste, despite being warned on previous occasions about the illegal mixing, storing, and transportation of hazardous wastes."